MPH, Health Policy Analysis and Evaluation

 Find out more about the admissions process and deadlines.

-The Master of Public Health (MPH) degree with a concentration in Health Policy Analysis and Evaluation is a 43-credit professional degree offered by the Department of Health Services Administration.
+The Master of Public Health (MPH) degree with a concentration in Health Policy Analysis and Evaluation is a 43-credit professional degree offered by the Department of Health Policy and Management.
 The curriculum is adaptable to both a full and part-time student status.

 Upon completion of the MPH in Health Policy Analysis and evaluation program, students will be able to: